 - We never use personally identifiable information provided to us in ways unrelated to those described above, unless you have provided consent for that purpose (e.g. contact details provided for sales or marketing purposes), which you have the right to withdraw at any time.

-We do not share analytical data with any body outside of the client organisation.
-Strategic information held within the SMARTcurriculum® Application is used to inform the benchmarking capabilities of the SMARTcurriculum® Application as far as they can support the effective practice reflected in the purpose of analysing the data entered.
-In this regard no data is used in this benchmarking process that will identify any individual employee.
+We do not share analytical data with anybody outside of the client organisation.
+Strategic information held within the SMARTcurriculum® Analytics is used to inform the benchmarking capabilities of the SMARTcurriculum® Analytics as far as they can support the effective practice reflected in the purpose of analysing the data entered.
+In this regard, no data is used in this benchmarking process that will identify any individual employee.

 Commitment To Data Security